mne-tools/mne-python/doc/install/index.rst

   inner/outer skull, and cortical surfaces you also need :doc:`FreeSurfer <freesurfer>`.

-The :ref:`install_python_and_mne_python` page has more detailed instructions for different operating systems (including instructions for installing Python if you don't already have it).
+The :ref:`standard_instructions` page has detailed instructions for different operating systems, and there are instructions for :ref:`install-python` if you don't already have it.
 The :ref:`advanced_setup` page has additional tips and tricks for special situations (servers, notebooks, CUDA, installing the development version, etc).
 The :ref:`contributing` has additional installation instructions for (future) contributors to MNE-Python (e.g, extra